-Figure III plots temperature paths for different levels of ΔT{100} .
-As time increases, the temperature change asymptotes to double the value of ΔT{100} .
-Even though these calibrations are, by now, 'established' in the climate-economic literature, both the distribution of ΔT{100} and the functional form for the path in equation (25) clearly merit further scientific scrutiny.
-Both are likely on the conservative side of actual projections.
+Figure III plots temperature paths for different levels of $\Delta T{100}$ .
+As time increases, the temperature change asymptotes to double the value of $\Delta T{100}$ .
+Even though these

-II.C.ii.
+2.3.2.
 Damages as a Function of Temperature

-The next step is to translate average global surface warming into global mean economic losses via the damage function D_t .
-There are two components to D_t : a non-catastrophic and a catastrophic one.
+The next step is to translate average global surface warming into global mean economic losses via the damage function $D_t$ .
+There are two components to $D_t$ : a non-catastrophic and a catastrophic one.
 The functional form of each component is known to the agent.
-However, as with the GHG- ΔT{100} relationship discussed in the prior section, the functional form for each damage function component contains a parameter that characterizes the uncertainty in our present understanding of this relationship.
-In EZ-Climate the agent knows the form of the distribution of this parameter at the initial date, and in each period she learns more about the distribution of the parameter.
+However, as with the GHG- $\Delta T{100}$ relationship discussed in the prior section, the functional form for each damage function component contains a parameter that characterizes the uncertainty in our present understanding of this relationship.
+In EZ-Climate the agent knows the form of the distribution of the parameter at the initial date, and in each period she learns more about the distribution of the parameter.
 However, the final realization of the parameter is not known until the next-to-last period.